Ryan1729/bartog/design/rule_space.md

 * Assigning states to players which confer extra restrictions and/or abilities.
     * ✔ Having a fixed number total of states, (say 8, including the empty state,) seems reasonable enough and it should be easy to plug in the other rule generation into this.

-* Assigning custom rules of which cards allowed to be played.
+* Assigning custom rules of which cards are allowed to be played.
 Also includes changing those rules during the a single game.
     * ✔ Lots of interactions with other rules, and (hopefully) easy enough to implement with a bytecode approach.

 * Changing what in-game information is publicly visible, for example making certain cards in someone's hand visible.